understanding-gender/understanding-gender.github.io/gender.md

-> Gender seems to be a current 'hot-button' topic in the media, but when I actually stopped and thought about it, it turned out I didn't really know much about gender, what it means, and exactly how it relates to other aspects of sexuality.
+> Gender seems to be a current 'hot-button' topic in the media, but when I actually stopped and thought about it, it turned out I didn't really know much about it, what it means, and exactly how it relates to other aspects of sexuality.
 I've been trying to rectify this with a bit of research, and below is a summary of my current understanding in order to open it up to critique and improvement.